 Tanton once wrote, “I’ve come to the point of view that for European-American society and culture to persist requires a European-American majority, and a clear one at that” and authored a paper titled “The Case for Passive Eugenics.”
 His influence on the groups he established is significant and remains today.
 Tellingly, the current leadership of FAIR, CIS, and NumbersUSA is reluctant to disavow Tanton and his extremism.
 In July 2017, FAIR Executive Director Bob Dane plainly accepted Tanton’s stated goal of preserving a white majority.
 “For many, the question of whether a country loses its majority status is a fair question,” Dane told the Standard-Times.
 “It’s a legitimate policy question for a lot of folks.”

-Other principals at these Tanton-founded organizations, including FAIR President Dan Stein, CIS Executive Director Mark Krikorian, NumbersUSA President Roy Beck and counsel to IRLI Kris Kobach have similarly minimized Tanton’s extremism and its influence on the policy goals of draconian enforcement and immigration limits that they maintain today.
+Other principals at these Tanton-founded organizations, including FAIR President Dan Stein, CIS Executive Director Mark Krikorian, NumbersUSA President Roy Beck and former counsel to IRLI Kris Kobach have similarly minimized Tanton’s extremism and its influence on the policy goals of draconian enforcement and immigration limits that they maintain today.
 These extremist organizations maintain strong working relationships with members of Congress and law enforcement officials that have been cultivated over decades.
-They have also gained a position of influence within the White House and continue to pressure for, among other things, the repeal of DACA.
+They have also gained an unprecedented amount of power and influence in the Trump Administration.